compost tea

 The Gardener's Network - A to Z's of Home Gardening: Composting and Mulch

-... or yard.
-Also include any vegetable waste from your kitchen, including egg shells, coffee grounds, tea bags, etc. If possible, alternate layers of green (new) and brown waste.
-This helps the ... them again.
-More Information: More on Composting at Garden Hobbies Compost Tea a great liquid fertilizer Buy Composters The Envirocycle Compost/ Compost Tea maker is the perfect solution for people who want ...
+... coffee grounds, tea bags, etc. If possible, alternate layers of green (new) and brown waste.
+This helps the mixing process, and aids in decomposition.
+Keep the compost pile moist, ...
+Compost Tea a great liquid fertilizer Buy Composters The Envirocycle Compost/ Compost Tea maker is the perfect solution for people who want to make compost and collect compost tea.
+It does both!
+Buy Composter/Compost Tea ...

 www.gardenersnet.com